-The Older Youth Services Service Standards is a document that outlines the older youth services delivery guidelines, roles, and responsibilities of the OYS service providers.
+The Older Youth Services Service Standards is a document that outlines the guidelines for the delivery of older youth services, the roles of OYS service providers, and their responsibilities.

 Placement Supervision

 Placement supervision is monitoring the safety and stability of the placement.